-Cheree provides psychological care for people in rural and remote areas.
+Cheree provides psychological care for people in rural and remote areas across Australia.

-People living in rural and regional Australia can now obtain the Medicare rebate for up to 10 sessions per year for telehealth consults (with a GP referral).
+People living in rural and regional Australia can now obtain the Medicare rebate for up to 10 sessions per year for telehealth consults (with a GP referral) or without a referral if affected by the 2019/2020 bushfire crisis (until Dec 2021).
 This enables people in rural/remote areas to access a psychologist from the comfort of own homes over the internet using Skype or their web-cam.

 The rebate for psychological services via telehealth is available for people living in Modified Monash Model (MMM) regions 4 to 7, which cover smaller country towns and remote locations.
 People living in Lithgow (which is MMM region 4) qualify.
-Cheree is happy to bulk bill Students, Health Care/ Concession Card Holders, Pensioners and those experiencing financial hardship.
+Cheree is happy to bulk bill Students, Health Care/ Concession Card Holders and Pensioners.
 Please see Fees section for further details.

 You can check your MMM classification of your location here to see if you live in MMM regions 4 to 7, thereby qualifying for the rural telehealth rebate.